php-amqplib/RabbitMqBundle/README.md

 ```

 Let`s say you need to sleep / stop consumer/s on a new application deploy.
-You can listen for OnConsumeEvent (\OldSound\RabbitMqBundle\Event\OnConsumeEvent) and check for new application deploy.
+You can listen for `OldSound\RabbitMqBundle\Event\OnConsumeEvent` and check for new application deploy.

 ##### BEFORE PROCESSING MESSAGE #####